Support my independent tests. When you buy through my links, I may earn a commission. Learn more.

 Easydo Dark Knight-2 Light Attached on Electric Scooter

 Typically, lights will allow you to switch between different continuous and flashing modes.
 Each mode will have varying lumen levels and use more or less battery power.
-For instance, the Easydo Dark Knight-2 has 8 modes.
-Its continuous and brightest mode (1000 lumens) lasts for 3 hours, while its lowest power flashing mode (170 lumens) lasts for 90 hours.
+For instance, the Apollo Headlight has 8 modes and up to 9 hours use on the lowest power setting.

 By adjusting the light level, you can tailor your light output to your riding conditions, and use battery power more efficiently.